 Since 1973, hundreds of congregations of all denominations have certified their grounds as a Certified Wildlife Habitat®.
-Wildlife and environmental stewardship are often the motivating factors for creating garden habitats, such as rain gardens, and butterfly gardens that provide food, water, cover and places to raise young.
+Wildlife and environmental stewardship are often the motivating factors for creating garden habitats, such as rain gardens, and butterfly gardens that provide food, water, cover, and places to raise young.

 Any parish, synagogue, mosque, other place of worship can certify if they provide these basics elements.
 Examples of faith-based habitats include:

-St Mary of Vernon in Indian Creek, IL, certified by incorporating native wildflower gardens to replace the invasive weeds and scrub brush that had choked the grounds.
+St Mary of Vernon in Indian Creek, Illinois, certified by incorporating native wildflower gardens to replace the invasive weeds and scrub brush that had choked the grounds.
 As stewards of the earth for their fellow creatures, they are creating the conditions to bring back their habitat.